Bogd Khanate of Mongolia: Government and society

 The Bogd Khaan himself was the inevitable choice as leader of the state in view of his stature as the revered symbol of Buddhism in Mongolia.
 He was famed throughout the country for his special oracular and supernatural powers and as the Great Khan of Mongols.
 He established contacts with foreign powers, tried to assist development of economy (mainly agriculture and military issues), but his main goal was development of Buddhism in Mongolia.

 The new state was theocratic, and its system suited Mongols, but it was not economically efficient as the leaders were inexperienced in such matters.
 The Qing dynasty had been careful to check the encroachment of religion into the secular arena; that restraint was now gone.
 State policy was directed by religious leaders, with relatively little participation by lay nobles.
 The parliament had only consultative powers; in any event, it did not meet until 1914.
 The Office of Religion and State, an extra-governmental body headed by a lama, played a role in directing political matters.
 The Ministry of Internal Affairs was vigilant in ensuring that senior ecclesiastics were treated with solemn deference by lay persons.

 The head of the Bogd Khaan's Ecclesiastical Administration (Shav' yamen) endeavoured to transfer as many wealthy herdsmen as he could to the ecclesiastical estate (Ikh shav), resulting in the population bearing an increasingly heavy tax burden.
 Ten-thousand Buddha statuettes were purchased in 1912 as propitiatory offerings to restore the Bogd Khaan's eyesight.
 A cast-iron statue of the Buddha, 84 feet tall, was brought from Dolonnor, and a temple was constructed to house the statue.
 D. Tsedev, pp. 49–50.
 In 1914 the Ecclesiastical Administration ordered the government to defray the costs of a particular religious ceremony in the amount of 778,000 bricks of tea (the currency of the day), a gigantic sum.

+Administrative divisions

+Bogd Khanate was divided into four aimags and two khyadzgaars (хязгаар):